-In this tutorial, you can learn how to install Angular.
+In this step-by-step guide, we will show you how to install Angular.
 We use the Angular CLI to install Angular, which hides the complexities of installing Angular.
-But before installing Angular, we must install NodeJs, NPM Package manager, and Visual Studio Code.
+But before installing Angular, we must install NodeJs and NPM Package Manager.

 Table of Contents